SharadaShehan/OnlineMarketplacePlatform/README.md

         - **Post-Build**: The built application is tested to ensure its correctness.
 (This stage has not been implemented yet).
     - **Deploy**: The built application is deployed to an S3 bucket with static website hosting enabled.
 The pipeline is configured to automatically deploy the application upon successful build completion.
 AWS CodeDeploy is responsible for this stage of the pipeline.

+Refer to the `front-dev-cicd` branch for the implementation of the front-end CI/CD pipeline.

 ### Back-End CI/CD Pipeline
 - The back-end CI/CD pipeline is implemented using `Jenkins`, an open-source automation server.
 The pipeline consists of multiple stages, including `Source`, `Package`, `Build`, `Test`, and `Deploy`.
     - **Source**: The pipeline is triggered by polling the specified branch in the GitHub repository for changes, cloning the repository, and checking out the specified branch in the Jenkins workspace.